mayconcarlete/frontend-developer-next-to-me/README.md

-## Frontend of project that I maded to show devs in your area, filtering by distance and languages.
+## Frontend of project that I made to show devs in your area, filtering by distance and languages.
 Check in my profile for Backend and mobile.

 ![alt text](https://user-images.githubusercontent.com/6265325/72539476-1d6d3900-385e-11ea-9222-e93b2e60425d.png)